araf821/InsightOut/README.md

 - Publish posts or save them as drafts
 - Upload or capture photos to go along with your post
 - Add a photo for your post directly from Unsplash
+- Follow / Unfollow users
+- Comment on posts
+- View a list of your following and followers
 - Browse other posts
 - View posts in both markdown/plain text
 - View your dashboard